-The Village Histories, Portrait of Slindon by Josephine Duggan Rees and the Aspects of the Religious History of Slindon Since the Reformation published this Spring give interesting accounts of previous owners of the Slindon Estate – most notably of course that from 686 to 1542 of The Archbishops of Canterbury, followed by the Kempe, Newburgh, Eyre/Leslie and Isaacsons before passing to the National Trust.
+The Village Histories, Portrait of Slindon by Josephine Duggan Rees and the Aspects of the Religious History of Slindon Since the Reformation, published recently, give interesting accounts of previous owners of the Slindon Estate – most notably, of course, that from 686 to 1542 of the Archbishops of Canterbury, followed by the Kempes, Newburghs, Eyres/Leslies and Isaacsons before passing to the National Trust.

-What is not always appreciated is the close connection between the Kempes and Radclyffe Earls of Derwentwater who fought valiantly for the exiled Stuarts in the Jacobite cause.
+What is not always appreciated is the close connection between the Kempes and the Radclyffes, Earls of Derwentwater, who fought valiantly for the exiled Stuarts in the Jacobite cause.

-The Radclyffes, originally from Lancashire, were established in Northumberland with extensive estates centred at Dilston Castle near the River Tyne some 18 miles west of Newcastle on Tyne.
+The Radclyffes, originally from Lancashire, were established in Northumberland with extensive estates centred at Dilston Castle near the River Tyne, some 18 miles west of Newcastle upon Tyne.

-The 2nd Earl of Derwentwater married Lady Mary Tudor natural daughter of Charles II by the actress Mary “Moll” Davies on the 18th August 1687.
+The 2nd Earl of Derwentwater married Lady Mary Tudor, natural daughter of Charles II by the actress Mary “Moll” Davies, on 18 August 1687.

-James and his brother Charles fought in the 1715 Jacobite Uprising both being captured and attainted for treason and their estates and titles forfeited.
-James, imprisoned in The Tower of London, was beheaded on Tower Hill on 26th February 1716, the powerful Whig politicians led by Robert Walpole and King George I having absolutely refused all pleas for clemency.
+James and his brother Charles fought in the 1715 Jacobite Uprising, both being captured and attainted for treason and their estates and titles forfeited.
+James, imprisoned in The Tower of London, was beheaded on Tower Hill on 26 February 1716, the powerful Whig politicians led by Robert Walpole and King George I having absolutely refused all pleas for clemency.

-In 1712 James had married Anna Maria Webb daughter of Sir John Webb, 3rd Baronet of Odstock.
-He left a baby son John, titular 4th Earl, born in 1713 who died in 1731, and a daughter, Anna Maria born in 1716 after his execution.
-She married Robert Petre, 8th Baron Petre, 1713-1742, in St. Pauls Cathedral on 2nd May 1734.
+In 1712 James married Anna Maria Webb, daughter of Sir John Webb, 3rd Baronet of Odstock.
+He left a baby son John, titular 4th Earl, born in 1713 and died in 1731, and a daughter Anna Maria, born in 1716 after his execution.
+She married Robert Petre, 8th Baron Petre, 1713-1742, in St. Paul’s Cathedral on 2 May 1734.
 She died in 1760 leaving many descendants, including the present Baron, John Petre, 18th Baron Petre, born in 1942.